Lacrizomiq/WowPerf/README.md

 ## Features to date

-- Fetch character data from Raider.io API
+- Fetch character data from Raider.io API (profile, mythic plus scores, raid progression, talents, gear and more)
-- Fetch character data from World of Warcraft API
+- Fetch character data from World of Warcraft API (profile, mythic keystone profile, equipment, specializations)
 - Get all information for a character
 - Get all equipment for a character
 - Calculate mythic plus scores